Surf New Hampshire

 The south end of Hampton Beach can be a real happening place in the summer time.
 It's a popular tourist destination.
 It's not a quaint New England beach town, it's more like a Ft.
 Lauderdale or Jersey Shore.
 There's no surfing in the south park area during summer.

 So what's the best way to surf New Hampshire?
 Winter, Fall or Spring and get there early!
 If you want to catch a fun south swell in the summer, I recommend staying for a day and making a vacation of it.
-If you can line up a good rock show at the Casino Ballroom with some fun waves, then it's a nice summer getaway... but not necessarily relaxing.
-I surfed some fun days before and after the Less Than Jake concert a few years back.
-Fun time!
+If you can line up a good rock show at the Casino Ballroom with some fun longboard waves, then it's a nice summer getaway... but not necessarily relaxing.
+I surfed some decent days before and after the Less Than Jake concert a few years back.
+Super good time!

 Below is a gallery of shots from different times I surfed New Hampshire.
 Also some tunes from two artists that are from the area.
 I'll try and blog about Maine this summer.
 I've found some fun spots around Kennebunk Beach and down through Ogunquit that are pretty fun.
 A trip to the Kennebunk area is a COMPLETELY different experience than the Hampton area of New Hampshire!